ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

     - material_wise (groups subsequent plies with equal material).
   - drop_off_type: inside ply (one element inside the ply boundary), outside ply (one element outside the ply boundary).
   - offset_type: shell normal (offset to the shell normal), surface normal (update normal direction by normal of layered solids), distortion controlled (surface normal with local corrections).
-  - max_thickness: maximum thickness for one solid, splits the layer into more solids, if a single layer is thicker than this value (only for ex_type=\`specify thickness\`).
+  - max_thickness: maximum thickness for one solid, splits the layer into more solids, if a single layer is thicker than this value (only for ex_type = ``specify thickness``).
   - ply_group_pointers: Step used to make user-defined ply groups.
   - element_set: (deprecated, use element_sets instead) a single element set.
   - use_default_element_index: consecutive element numbering if set to true.